 Gateway Names

-The name of the Gateway Site for OLAF must be available to all MSs.Queue usage Overview
+The name of the Gateway Site for OLAF must be available to all NAs.

+Queue usage Overview

 The following chapters provide an overview of the usage of the queues in the different environments by the NCA.

 In every figure, the left side is the NCA and the right side shows the application with which it is communicating.
 To be noted: